abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 > …our intellectual powers are rather geared to master static relations and… our powers to visualize processes evolving in time are relatively poorly developed.
 For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the static program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.

+Notice here:

+> shorten the conceptual gap between the static program and the dynamic process, between the program… in text space… and the process… in time…

 He traces this out in terms of the *coordinates* we use to describe the progress of the program, and specifically of the process the program represents.
 Those coordinates are textual markers (like line numbers!) or dynamic indexes in contexts like loops.

 But, Dijkstra points out, no matter what *other* systems we have in place to help us reason about our program—variable names, control structures like `if` blocks and `while` loops, etc.—if we use `GOTO` statements throughout our program, those other tools break down.
 What does a variable represent?
 If you have no `GOTO` statements, you can know that it represents just exactly what it would appear to as you first read through the section.
 If you include `GOTO` in your toolbox, though, the meaning at any given point becomes much less clear, since it can be the result of other things happening somewhere else in the program.